Cross-media measurement for agencies: A practical guide

 Read more: Top strategies for marketing spend optimization

-Different platforms excel at different parts of the funnel.
+Different platforms excel at different parts of the funnel in a strong cross-media marketing strategy.
 You need to identify the right metrics instead of forcing every channel into the same KPI box.
 Then, normalize them across channels to create cross-media convergence.

-Here’s what a well-rounded, cross-media measurement framework looks like:
+Here’s what a well-rounded, marketing cross-media framework looks like:

 1. Reach and frequency (deduplicated)